tarwn/lessthandot-hugo/blogs/content/posts/2010-04-09-there-is-never-time-for-part-2.md

 ### Step 2: Revise your Standard, Review your Process

 Next add a recurring appointment (once a month or once a quarter) to your calendar to spend 15 minutes reviewing your standard.
 During this scheduled time you will first assess how well you are following the standard.
 If there are lines you are skipping then try to root cause the issue and figure out why you are skipping them.
-If you end up back at “there is never time for..” then go back and review the reasoning for why you wanted to do it in the first place.
+If you end up back at "there is never time for.." then go back and review the reasoning for why you wanted to do it in the first place.
 If a 5 minute task for each server is going to prevent outages and millions in losses, it's going to be a little harder to make a case for not doing it.

 After reviewing how well your doing each line, remove any lines you have determined were wasteful or are no longer necessary and add some additional items to the list.
 Again, keep your standard in a list format so you can easily use it as a check list to make sure your following your standard process, but also make sure there is enough description that a co-worker would be able to duplicate your process.